wolfvictorOSI/Edge-Data-Store-Docs/V1/CommandLine/Retrieve EdgeCmd utility help.md

 ## View component help instructions

-Complete the following to view help instructions for a configuration facet that a registered component supports:
+Complete the following procedure to view help instructions for a registered component that Edge Data Store supports:

 1. Open command line.
 2. Type the following in the command line, replacing `<componentId>` with the value that you want, and press Enter.